Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Acknowledgement

 \section{Acknowledgement}

 Z-C Gu thank T.K.
 Ng's invitation for IAS Program on Topological Materials and Strongly Correlated Electronic Systems at HKUST, where the work was initiated, and Henry Tye, K.T.
 Law, Z-X Liu, T. Liu for helpful discussions on early results.
-Z-C Gu especially thank John Preskill, Alexei Kitaev's encourages and delightful discussions for this work.
+Z-C Gu especially thank John Preskill, Alexei Kitaev, Neil Turok's encourages and delightful discussions for this work.
 Z-C Gu also thank X-G Wen, Y-S Wu, D. Gaiotto's suggestions for improving presentations, and his wife Y-F Ge's help on investigating experiment results.
-This work is supported in part by the Gordon and Betty Moore Foundation.
+This work is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.

 \begin{appendix}